 No matter how many waterfalls you have seen in your lifetime, you are sure to be completely blown away by the waterfalls at Iguazu.

-They are generally considered to be the most spectacular falls in the world, beating Victoria Falls and Niagara Falls by a long shot.
+They are generally considered the most spectacular falls in the world, beating Victoria Falls and Niagara Falls by a long shot.
 Even Eleanor Roosevelt said “poor Niagara” when she saw them.

 The falls straddle the border between Brazil and Argentina, and both sides can be visited.
 I recommend taking at least two full days to see both sides, as you’ll have a very different experience at each one.

-There is a lot to do here, including several walking trails that will take you to different vantage points, so that you can view the falls from the top and also from below.
+There is a lot to do here, including several walking trails that will take you to different vantage points to view the falls from the top and from below.